uoftweb/constitution/README.md

 ## Finances

-The president, VP and treasurer will open a bank account under the group's name.
-The president, VP and treasurer will be the official signing officers for the group financial procedures.
-All other members will have to seek permission (written) of the treasurer if funds are to be withdrawn.
+The President, VP and Treasurer will open a bank account under the group's name.
+The President, VP and Treasurer will be the official signing officers for the group financial procedures.
+All other members will have to seek permission (written) of the Treasurer if funds are to be withdrawn.
 A receipt must be produced for records.

 The Treasurer shall keep records of all income and expenses.
 The Treasurer shall present the group’s financial health at the annual general meetings.
 The Executive Committee will vote on expenditures of over $100.00 by majority vote at an executive meeting.